nvsmith/full-modern-react/README.md

 After running the second command, your browser should automatically open the application, e.g. `http://localhost:3000/`.

 Open up a third, separate terminal for any development purposes; keep the first two Node instances running in the background while you work.

+## Getting Started with Setup

+1. Install `node.js` if necessary.
+2. Navigate to the directory where you want to create your project root.
+3. Run the Create React App, replacing "project-name" with your own project:
+    1. `npx create-react-app project-name`

+For simple projects, you can delete the following:

+1. src/App.test.js
+2. src/reportWebVitals.js
+    1. Open src/index.js to delete `import reportWebVitals from './reportWebVitals';` and `reportWebVitals();`.
+3. src/setupTests.js

 ## Getting Started With Development (Step 1)